shabanzd/bazel-monorepo-from-scratch/README.md

 ## Long term vision

-This is a project setup primarily learn more about bazel by doing things.
+This is a project to showcase how to start a bazel repo from scratch.

 I can see that in the future a nice set of tutorials can rise up from this repo.
 Or maybe a set of configuration recipes for a successful bazel CI.